Ryan Hurst

 Ryan Douglas Hurst (born June 19, 1976) is an American actor.
 He is best known for his roles as Gerry Bertier in Remember the Titans (2000) and Opie Winston in the FX drama series Sons of Anarchy (2008–2012).
-He portrayed the Norse god Thor in the 2022 video game God of War Ragnarök, for which he received a BAFTA Award nomination.
+He provided the voice for the Norse god Thor in the 2022 video game God of War Ragnarök, for which he received a BAFTA Award nomination.
 He also portrayed "Lil Foster" Farrell in the Outsiders (2016–2017) and Beta in the AMC horror drama series The Walking Dead (2019–2020).

 Early life

 Hurst was born in Santa Monica, California, the son of Rick Hurst, an actor perhaps best known for playing Cletus on The Dukes of Hazzard, and Candace Kaniecki, an acting coach, who currently runs the Candace Kaniecki (Herman) Acting School.
 He attended Santa Monica High School.